Infinex-Labs/Intelligence-OS/docs/deployment.md

 CSRF tokens and no rate limiting.
 None of that is a secret — it is in [SECURITY.md](../SECURITY.md) — and it determines how you should run it.

-There is no Dockerfile yet ([roadmap](../ROADMAP.md)).
+There is no Dockerfile yet.
 A virtualenv plus a process supervisor is the supported path.

 ## Sizing